galkindmitrii/HapticFeedback/README.md

 - Search for near Bluetooth devices and their capabilities.
 - Connect to a discovered device or to a device by provided address.
 - Send text or a vibration code to connected remote device.
+- Training mode which shows final percentage of correct answers.